Routes

 </Layout>

-In summary, if there is a layout.tsx in the file directory of the subroute, the <Outlet> in the previous layout.tsx is the layout.tsx under the file directory of the subroute, otherwise it is the page.tsx under the file directory of the subroute.
+In summary, if there is a layout.tsx in the sub-route's directory, the <Outlet> in the parent layout.tsx corresponds to the layout.tsx in the sub-route's directory.
+Otherwise, it corresponds to the page.tsx in the sub-route's directory.

 └── routes